Toilets: we all need to 'go'

 (Read more in The fly and the water, Colors Magazine #82, November 2011)

 The Peepoo is a small biodegradable bag coated with a chemical which turns human waste into fertiliser (see BBC News article) - but would you be prepared to use one?
-An interesting topic for a debate on aid: Would you be willing to do this?
+An interesting topic for a debate on aid.

 Composting toilets are dry; excrement is mixed with sawdust, ash or similar products to absorb liquids and reduce smells.
 Decomposition happens much faster than in wet sewage treatment and results in fertiliser which can be used to grow food.
 (See Practical Action info sheet).